 Suddenly building your own house

 The SUM team devised its own team structure, in which everyone is equal.
-Braunius: âIt was important to find our way in this.
-Consulting with thirty people at once is not practical if you have to make decisions quickly.â Representatives from the various design committees and supporting committees are members of the so-called project board, which meets on Mondays to make decisions and plans for the coming week. âWe are continuously confronted with the facts.
+Braunius: “It was important to find our way in this.
+Consulting with thirty people at once is not practical if you have to make decisions quickly.”
+Representatives from the various design committees and supporting committees are members of the so-called project board, which meets on Mondays to make decisions and plans for the coming week.
+“We were continuously confronted with the facts.
 We started as a group of people innocently thinking about team colour.
 In the pressure cooker of the project, we became a full-fledged company with costs.
-Partners take you seriously very quickly, even though you have not even graduated yet.
-And then, just like that, you have built your own house with, by now, a group of friends.
-It sounds like a big group, 58, but we can honestly not do without any of them.â
+Partners very quickly took us seriously, even though I had not even graduated yet.
+And then, just like that, we had built an entire house with, by then, a group of friends.
+It sounds like a big group, 58, but we honestly could not do without any of them.”

 All team members are essential on the building site.